 Activin like kinase 1, Hereditary hemorrhagic telangiectasia, High output heart failure

 Digital Object Identifier (DOI)

 Morine, Kevin J.; Qiao, Xiaoying; Paruchuri, Vikram; Aronovitz, Mark J.; Mackey, Emily E.; Buiten, Lyanne; Levine, Jonathan; Ughreja, Keshan; Nepali, Prerna; Blanton, Robert M.; Karas, Richard H.; Oh, S. Paul; and Kapur, Navin K., "Conditional knockout of activin like kinase-1 (ALK-1) leads to heart failure without maladaptive remodeling" (2017).
-Neurobiology.
+Translational Neuroscience.
 652.